Online Student Policies and Procedures Manual

 Academic Honesty and Student Policies

 - All applicable college policies regarding student affairs should be adhered to at all times.
-Visit the catalog to read the complete policies.
+Visit the Academic Honesty Policy webpage to read the complete policies.

 Instructors are able to track your activities online and you will be expected to log in to your course regularly in order to keep up with the course material and assignments.
 Attendance in online classes is defined by federal regulation on distance learning as the active participation in an online discussion forum, digital submission of a writing assignment, or a completion of a quiz/test/exam.